A cyber incident response plan prepares an organization with best practices when responding to an incident

 • Reflect on what has happened and talk about how you can identify similar incidents in the future and stop them sooner.

 • Assess the severity and damage.
 It can be difficult to grasp the severity of an incident and the extent of damage it caused.
 In general, you’ll need to look at the cause of the incident.
-In cases where there was a successful external attacker or malicious insider, consider the event as more severe and respond according.
+In cases where there was a successful external attacker or malicious insider, consider the event as more severe and respond accordingly.

 NIST has also provided an in-depth list of questions, metrics, and recommendations for recovering from an incident that will help you guide your team in recovering from a security incident in a meaningful way and learning from it, and not just simply moving on with your work.

-• Adopting new technologies
+• Adoption new technologies

 • Changings in the structure of internal teams involved in security matters